jwlei/EZBuild/EZBuild_Deploy/README.md

 # Now updated for Mistlands (finally..)

-If you find any bugs please report in the bug section.
+If you find any bugs please report it here: https://github.com/jwlei/EZBuild/issues

 ## Features: